LiamLlamazares/math_blog/_posts/2022-05-28-Martingales-to-Banach-spaces.md

 <div>
  $$\sup\U {n\in \mathbb{N}}\ell_n(e)\geq \lim\U {k\to\infty}\norm{l\U {n\U k}(e)}=\norm{e}$$.
 </div>
-Since the reverse inequality holds by definition of norm on $E^*$ this concludes the proof.  ◻ The crucial part of requiring $E$ to be separable is that the norm is a *countable* supremum of linear functions.
+Since the reverse inequality holds by definition of norm on $E$ this concludes the proof.  ◻ The crucial part of requiring $E$ to be separable is that the norm is a *countable* supremum of linear functions.
 We recall that it is countable supremums of measurable functions that are measurable.
 Let us abbreviate $\mathbb{E}\U {\mathcal{F}\U t}$ by
 $\mathbb{E}\U t$.
 Then, as in the real case, we have the following.